Top Rochester police officials step down amid outcry about Daniel Prude’s death

 Barron Jones, New Mexico policy strategist for the American Civil Liberties Union, said the new response system is “a good first step.”
 He praised the city for getting input from a broad spectrum of citizens as it builds the new department.

 Keller said he has had discussions with numerous mayors who are considering similar changes.
-But the challenges of setting up an entirely new staff devoted to mental health and other social issues can be daunting, especially as cities navigate the budget-busting realities of the pandemic.
+But the challenges of setting up an entirely new staff devoted to mental health and other social issues can be daunting, especially as cities navigate the budget-busting realities of the coronavirus pandemic.

 Vitale, who is also a sociology professor at Brooklyn College, said that the issues now facing communities date back decades, when state mental health hospitals and systems were dismantled.
 Since then, he said, the number of people in crisis and calls about them have soared.